walt-id/waltid-identity/waltid-libraries/crypto/waltid-x509/README.md

 ### Wallet Provider certificate generation and validation

-`EtsiWalletProviderX509CertificateProfile` / `profileWalletProviderCertificate` are identical in
+`EtsiWalletProviderX509CertificateProfile` / `profileEtsiWalletProviderCertificate` are identical in
 shape - the only difference is the `QcType` OID carried (`id-etsi-qct-wal` instead of `id-etsi-qct-pid`):